chimera-linux/dinit-chimera/README.md

 ### Distribution-provided files

-The distribution should provide the following helpers:
+The distribution should provide the following helpers (the paths are the defaults, they may be altered with meson options):

 * `/usr/libexec/dinit-console`
   * Perform console and keyboard setup; optional